open-quantum-safe/oqs-provider/README.md

 By default, these scripts always build and test against the current OpenSSL `master` branch.

 These scripts can be [configured by setting various variables](CONFIGURE.md#convenience-build-script-options).
+Please note that these scripts do _not_ install `oqsprovider`.
+This can be facilitated by running `cmake --install _build` (and following the [activation instructions](USAGE.md#activation).

 Building and testing
 --------------------